Heather Ayala, PhD

-I recently joined the Department of Biology and Chemistry at George Fox University in the fall of 2011.
+I joined the Department of Biology and Chemistry at George Fox University in the fall of 2011.
 Prior to being at George Fox, I was teaching in the Life Sciences department at Bethel College in Indiana.
-When a position at George Fox opened up, I quickly applied as I recognized that George Fox has an outstanding program in Biology and Chemistry and I hoped to be a part of it.
+When a position at George Fox opened up, I quickly applied as I recognized that George Fox has an outstanding program in biology and chemistry and I hoped to be a part of it.
 It also had the added bonus of bringing me back to Newberg near my family.

 As a junior in college I decided that I wanted to teach biology at the collegiate level, preferably at a Christian liberal arts institution.
 This desire came out of the experience I had as an undergraduate student at a similar school.
 I hoped that I could combine my passion for biology, my love for teaching, and my desire to help students grow as individuals.
 Now after teaching at this level for several years I can honestly say that this job is a good fit for my God-given talents and abilities.
 I really enjoy being able to journey with students as they discern where God is calling them.

 PhD, Biological Sciences, University of Notre Dame (2007)

 My research focuses on understanding the genetic mechanisms of growth in the malaria parasite Plasmodium falciparum.
 As a graduate student I focused on developing several assays for ascertaining the growth of a set of parasites derived from a genetic cross between two genetically unique parasite isolates.
 One, HB3, is sensitive to the antimalarial chloroquine while the other, Dd2, is resistant to chloroquine and many other antimalarials.
 These growth measures were used in quantitative trait loci mapping to locate regions within the parasite genome that could be responsible for variability in parasite growth.
 In addition, I am trying to understand how differential parasite growth may be affected by long-term chloroquine pressure.